 Self-driving cars, artificial intelligence, quantum processing — these are no longer what we should be concentrating our minds on.
 This is the truth of our future, and the future is practically here!

-The World Economic Forum has listed the top 10 skills, and you don’t need to have seen Ridley Scott’s Blade Runner or Steven Spielberg’s A. I Artificial Intelligence to know that this will make a huge difference.
+The World Economic Forum has listed the top 10 skills, and you don’t need to have seen Ridley Scott’s Blade Runner or Steven Spielberg’s A. I have Artificial Intelligence to know that this will make a huge difference.

 So as we look towards the future, it brings up the issue — what abilities will we have to flourish in this exciting modern lifestyle?